520 ELIGIBILITY REQUIREMENTS THAT FOLLOW APAAdult Public Assistance POLICY

 All households may file an application the same day they contact DPADivision of Public Assistance to establish a protected filing date.
 DPADivision of Public Assistance will help all households with the application and renewal process.

-A Native Family Assistance Program (NFAP) application form is an acceptable application and recertification form.
+A Native Family Assistance Program (NFAP) application form is an acceptable application and renewal form.

 Medicaid also uses the MED 4 application form for an individual applying for or receiving institutional or HCBHome and Community-Based waiver services.
 The application must be completed, and necessary forms signed by the applicant, a relative or a guardian acting on his or her behalf.
 If the applicant is married and living with his or her spouse or entering a nursing home, collect income and resource information of the spouse in order to determine if the community spouse should receive an income maintenance allowance from the institutional or HCBHome and Community-Based waiver spouse.